Models

 Considerations

-When using Flash v2.5, numbers aren’t normalized in a way you might expect.
+When using Flash v2.5, numbers aren’t normalized by default in a way you might expect.
 For example, phone numbers might be read out in way that isn’t clear for the user.
 Dates and currencies are affected in a similar manner.

 The Multilingual v2 model does a better job of normalizing numbers, so we recommend using it for phone numbers and other cases where number normalization is important.